mangal-interactions/mangal/mangal.md

 (memory-wise) parsed in the most common programming languages, notably `R` (equivalent to `list`) and `python` (equivalent to `dict`).
 For most users, the format in which data are transmitted is unimportant, as the interaction happens within `R` -- as such, knowing how `JSON` objects are organized is only useful for those who want to interact with the API directly.
+The `rmangal` package takes care of converting the data into the correct `JSON` format to upload them in the database.

 ## Node information